 She works with individuals, groups and co – leads the Learning to Live, Learning to Love programme Women’s group.

-Jansel began her career as a nurse.
+Jansel is an Accredited member of the BACP.
+She began her career as a nurse.
 She has since retrained in group and individual counselling at Westminster Pastoral Foundation and Roehampton University.
 Jansel works at the Schema Institute as a group facilitator and individual counsellor.

 Mike is an architect now working part-time and today specialises mainly in the development of new and refurbished residential properties working often within clients tight budget restraints.